 Apart from these channels, Snapchat has enabled direct-to-consumer (D2C) brands to run dynamic ads based on their product catalog.
 As the social commerce space matures, the platforms will enable users to complete purchases in their native environment.

-2. Conversational Commerce
+2. Conversational commerce

 Categorized under conversational commerce, chatbots and digital assistants use AI to improve CX throughout the buyer’s journey.

 Along with website chat, chatbots have made themselves ubiquitous through several messenger apps and are now capable of keeping shoppers updated on their orders.
-Digital assistants have evolved to the extent where buyers can place orders using voice commands.
+Digital assistants have evolved to the extent that buyers can place orders using voice commands.

 A few use cases of conversational commerce include acting as virtual sales representatives, following up on cart abandonment, dealing with order delivery, and collecting post-purchase feedback.

-3. Subscription Commerce (SubCom)
+3. Subscription commerce (SubCom)